Innmind/documentation/docs/getting-started/operating-system/index.md

 You'll see in the following chapters all the ways you can use this object.

 !!! info ""
-    From this point on everytime you see the variable `$os` it references this object.
+    From this point on everytime you see the variable `$os` it refers to this object.

 ??? warning
     This package is not compatible with Windows.